More vestiges of the Inca civilization

 Llactapata

-The next stop on your way is the archaeological site of Llactapata, located at an altitude of 2800 meters above sea level.
+Your next stop is Llactapata, an impressive archaeological site set at 2,800 meters above sea level.
 It is believed that Llactapata was primarily used for agriculture.
 Its name, a combination of the Quechua words ‘llacta’ (village) and ‘pata’ (height), reflects its location.
 Although this site is located below the main trail, not all travelers take the time to visit them.

 Dead Woman’s Pass

-Dead Woman’s Pass, also known as ‘Warmiwañusca’ in Quechua, is renowned as one of the most iconic landmarks along the Inca Trail, despite not being an archaeological site per se.
-Situated at a staggering altitude of 4200 meters above sea level, the pass derives its name from its striking resemblance to a reclining woman.
+Dead Woman’s Pass, or Warmiwañusca in Quechua, is one of the most iconic landmarks on the Inca Trail.
+Even though it is not an archaeological site, it is one of the most unforgettable highlights of the trek.
+At 4,200 meters above sea level, the pass offers one of the most dramatic points of the trek.
+Its name comes from its resemblance to a reclining woman.
 Upon reaching its summit, adventurers are treated to breathtaking panoramas of the majestic Salkantay and Veronika mountains.
 Most tour operators arrange campsites approximately 600 meters below Dead Woman’s Pass, on the opposite side at Pacaymayu.

 Runkurakay